 Yes, a student who is not awarded can apply again in following years.
 A new application must be submitted with new recommendations, an updated transcript, essays and all other supporting documentation.
 Most likely this student would now be a current college student so would be filling out the New Application for College Students, due May 1st.

 If I am graduating from a two-year community college this spring and transferring to a four-year institution in the fall, am I eligible to apply for the Phillips Scholarship?

 Yes, students who are finishing and/or transferring from a two-year program to an accredited four-year college or university are eligible to apply for the Phillips Scholarship.
 Please keep in mind that we will need your financial aid award for next year at the school to which you are transferring.

-The email is sent to your recommenders as soon as you enter his/her information into your application and save that page.
-You should follow up to be sure that they all have received the email.
+The email is sent to your recommender(s) as soon as you enter their information into your application and save that page.
+You should follow up to be sure that they have received the email.
 Remind them to check their junk mail, too.
-Click here to track your recommenders’ progress and to send reminders.
+Sign into your application and go to the Recommendation page to track the progress or your recommender(s) and to send reminders.

-- If you have submitted your application and need to make changes to your recommenders’ information, please call the office (978-744-2111) or email us at firstname.lastname@example.org for assistance.
+- If you have submitted your application and need to make changes to a recommender’s information, please call the office (978-744-2111) or email us at firstname.lastname@example.org for assistance.

 Search the FAQs

 Use the form below to search the FAQs